iamrahul-9/swc-group2/SoftCon2020_Assignment_1/ANSWERS.md

 		return vComps1.length - vComps2.length;
 	}
 ```
 This method takes in two versions as arguments.
-They are first split into String Arrays via a Version delimiter, namely a dot, and the minimum of both version array lengths is stored.
+They are first to split into String Arrays via a Version delimiter, namely a dot, and the minimum of both version array lengths is stored.
-Then, using a for loop, the method iterates over this length and both version arrays and for each iteration it declares a comparison result as 0.
+Then, using a for loop, the method iterates over this length and both version arrays and each iteration, it declares a comparison result as 0.
-Both version numbers are compared using the iterating variable i to access the version arrays, and they are subtracted from eachother.
+Both version numbers are compared using the iterating variable I to access the version arrays, and they are subtracted from each other.
 If there should be an error during the subtraction,
-the comparison is then carried out lexicographically using Java's compareTo() method, for example if there are characters in the versions instead of only integers.
+the comparison is then carried out lexicographically using Java's compareTo() method, for example, if there are characters in the versions instead of only integers.
 Taking from the Java Documentation, compareTo() returns a 0 if the argument is the same as the object it is called upon, it returns a -1 if the object is less than the argument, and it
 returns a 1 if the object is larger than the argument.
 If this difference after either comparison turns out to be not zero, meaning both versions are not the same at some position in the version array, the for loop is interrupted by
 the return statement of the method, which returns the integer result of the version difference at position i.
-Should the for loop finish without finding a difference at any i, the method just returns the difference of both version-String array's length.
+Should the loop finish without finding a difference at any I, the method just returns the difference of both version-String array's length.
-(not sure if this does actually do exactly that in the last return)
+(not sure if this does do exactly that in the last return)

 ![Method compare](method2.png)